Everybody is Good

 Everybody is trying to contribute.
 For some, the mean is violence, for others, the mean is conversations.
 We must learn to teach conversations.

-I spite of it all, some people learn communicate via stories.
-They are at the root of our humanity.
+Stories are at the root of our humanity.

 All Good